-71. In Golfcrest Nursing Home v.
+- of proof.
+Arguing that the burden of proof is on Petitioner to justify its cost reports, Respondent evidently relies on Golfcrest Nursing Home v.
 Agency for Health Care Admin., 662 So.
 2d 1330, 1334 (Fla.
-1st DCA 1995), court imposed the burden of proof on the Medicaid provider that was seeking an interim rate increase.
-The court explained that the provider was asserting the affirmative of the issue.
-This case is distinguishable because the affirmative of the issue here is Respondent's entitlement to recovery of overpayments.
+1st DCA 1995), in which the court imposed the burden of proof on a Medicaid provider that was seeking an interim rate increase.
+The court explained that the provider was asserting the affirmative of the issue. - 69.
+In its Proposed Recommended Order, Petitioner argues that the burden of proof is on Respondent and cites Southpointe